 Elevated restaurants for every tastebud

 When it’s time to eat, Spring Lake has some of the best restaurants on the Jersey Shore.
-A relative newcomer to the scene, Spring Lake Seafood is a chic seafood spot with city-slick decor and a delish raw bar, tapas, and fresh fish.
-Down the road, Amelia’s By The Sea, located in The Grand Victorian Hotel, offers ocean views and an Italian twist on seafood favorites, such as the spicy Angry Lobster.
+Spring Lake Seafood is a relative newcomer to the scene, offering chic city-style decor along with a delicious raw bar, tapas, and fresh fish.
+Down the road, Amelia’s By The Sea, located in The Grand Victorian Hotel, has ocean views and an Italian twist on seafood favorites, such as the spicy Angry Lobster.
 Kids will find plenty to choose from on the menu at Arugula on Morris Avenue, featuring sandwiches, deli wraps, and burgers.
 And don’t miss the iconic Third Avenue Chocolate Shoppe for homemade candy like bark, truffles, caramel squares, and a delicious almond butter crunch.
 Craving homemade ice cream?
 Try out Sundae Times Ice Cream Shop or Hoffman’s Ice Cream for a really sweet ending to a shore day.

 Get out and play